-It’s Berlin Art Week: With the big fairs abc and Preview, the multitude of institutional partners and the heaps of exhibition openings all over the city, I have a pleasant, but quite stressful week.
+It’s Berlin Art Week: the big fairs abc and Preview, the multitude of institutional partners and the heaps of exhibitions open all over the city.
 But I was particularly happy to spare some time to pay a pop-up exhibition a visit, that found an unusual spot: a former women’s prison, that is abandoned for some thirty years now.

-Elisa and I took a ride to Kantstraße, where, behind an unremarkable facade, in the second backyard lies a prison made of bricks, that dates back to 1896.
-During the Third Reich, many women from the resistance movement “Rote Kapelle” were imprisoned here.
+Elisa and I took a ride to Kantstraße, where, behind an unremarkable facade, in the second courtyard lies a prison made of bricks.
+It dates back to 1896.
+During the 3rd Reich, many women from the resistance movement “Rote Kapelle” were imprisoned here.
 Years later, the prison was still in use by the German Government, until it closed down in 1985.
 Since then, a private owner bought the premises and kept everything intact – but closed to the public.

-The London based art project Platform79 had the chance to plan and conduct an exhibition at this unusual site, that lasts for only a week: They invited artists to develop ideas how to use the building in an artistic approach and to install their pieces reflecting the history and mood of the space.
+The London based art project Platform79 had the chance to plan and conduct an exhibition at this unusual site: they invited artists to develop ideas on how to use the building in an artistic approach, and to install their pieces reflecting the history and mood of the space.
 Platform79 used only a few rooms and cells throughout the whole building for their exhibition, but opened the rest for the public as well.
 In that way, art takes a step back and merely highlights certain details.